flyandi/BitsyOSD/README.md

 * GIT installed
 * MinimOSD hardware
 * USB FTDI TTL serial adapter
-* Custom GPS Cable as described on [https://code.google.com/p/minnazaosd/wiki/SolderGPS]
+* GPS Module and connection cable

 Next you need to download this project.
 Navigate to a directory where you want to keep the BitsyOSD code and clone the project via git.